Hyundai Kona Hybrid SUV review

 It shares its updated powertrain with the Hyundai Ioniq Hybrid, meaning there's a 1.6-litre petrol engine and a 43bhp electric motor connected to a 1.56kWh battery pack.
 The battery can store just enough energy to drive silently for one or two miles, and you'll almost always enjoy engine-off driving in car parks and stop-start urban traffic.
 The rest of the time the electric motor assists the petrol engine, bringing the car’s overall economy figure up to 57.6mpg.

 CO2 emissions from 112g/km, or slightly more with larger wheels, will also make the Kona Hybrid an appealing choice for company car drivers, qualifying it for lower Benefit-in-Kind (BiK) than a petrol SEAT Arona or Citroen C3 Aircross.
-Rival small hybrid SUVs are relatively few and far between but do include the Toyota C-HR, and Kia Niro, while the Renault Captur E-Tech is a plug-in hybrid.
+Rival small hybrid SUVs are relatively few and far between but do include the Toyota C-HR, and Kia Niro, while the Renault Captur E-Tech also available as a plug-in hybrid.

 With 139bhp, the Kona Hybrid also has a respectable amount of power on tap but its gearbox feels sluggish and 0-62mph takes over 11 seconds.
 The Kona feels less sporty than the Arona or Ford Puma as a result, and is at its best when driven gently to make the most of its hybrid powertrain.
 At least its handling is little different to the 1.0-litre petrol versions, with reasonable grip and little body lean.
 Suspension revisions for the facelifted model has also given the Kona Hybrid a better balance between handling and ride comfort, so it now feels less jittery over rough stretches of tarmac.